Posts

 Image

 Image: pexels.com As Brazil undergoes a rapid digital transformation of its public services, the debate around transparency, technological sovereignty, and the role of open-source software in public administration becomes more urgent than ever.
-Yet, one critical point—largely absent from public discussion—raises a serious legal and ethical concern: the development and distribution of digital systems by the Brazilian state, with PIX as a prime example.
+Yet, one critical point, largely absent from public discussion, raises a serious legal and ethical concern: the development and distribution of digital systems by the Brazilian state, with PIX as a prime example.
 What Does the Law Say?
 In 2021, Brazil enacted Law No. 14.063, which governs the digitalization of public services.
 Its Article 16 is clear: “Information and communication systems developed exclusively by the public administration shall be governed by open-source licenses, allowing their unrestricted use, copying, modification, and distribution by all public agencies and entities.”
-In short, software developed solely by the public sector —funded with taxpayer money and intended to serve the public interest—must be made availa...
+In short, software developed solely by the public sector, funded with taxpayer money and intended to serve the public interest, must be ma...

 Spinnin’ and Steppin’: Traversing 3D Space with SpinStep